Vemmy124/Discrete-Mathematics-DIHT/Discrete-Analysis/README.md

-Here are the materials connected to the MIPT DIHT course of discrete analysis
+# Discrete-Mathematics-DIHT

+Prepared in frame of the course `Discrete Analysis' at Moscow Institute of Physics and Technology.